How to Find 300 Dollar Transatlantic Fares

 Airplane on runway

 The mythical “best day to book” doesn’t exist consistently.
-However, timing patterns do emerge from data analysis.
+However, timing patterns do emerge from data analysis over thousands of fares.

 Domestic flights typically price lowest 1-3 months before departure.
 International flights often show best prices 2-6 months out.
-Booking too early limits options while booking too late risks inflated last-minute pricing.
+Booking too early limits options while booking too late risks inflated last-minute pricing that nobody wants to pay.

 Consider booking separate one-way tickets.
-Round-trip fares don’t always offer savings, and one-way pricing creates flexibility for open-jaw itineraries that fly into one city and out of another.
+Round-trip fares don’t always offer savings, and one-way pricing creates flexibility for open-jaw itineraries that fly into one city and out of another — often a better way to see more of Europe anyway.

-Google Flights: The most powerful free search tool.
+Google Flights: The most powerful free search tool available.
 Excellent date flexibility features and price tracking.
 Start every search here.

 Skyscanner: Searches smaller booking sites sometimes missed by Google.
-Good for finding obscure carriers and routes.
+Good for finding obscure carriers and routes that wouldn’t show up elsewhere.

 Scott’s Cheap Flights: Subscription deal alert service sending curated cheap fare notifications.
-Premium tier worth the cost for frequent travelers.
+Premium tier worth the cost for frequent travelers who actually book when deals appear.

 Hopper: Mobile app with price prediction algorithms.
-Tells you whether to buy now or wait for better prices.
+Tells you whether to buy now or wait for better prices based on historical data.

 Secret Flying: Free deal aggregation website updated continuously.
-Requires more active monitoring than email subscriptions.
+Requires more active monitoring than email subscriptions but catches deals fast.

 Airport boarding gate